Tochigi Prefecture: Tourism

 Nikkō National Park is famous for its UNESCO World Heritage Site which was registered as the 10th World Heritage Site in 1999.
 This encompasses Rinnō-ji, Nikkō Tōshō-gū, Mount Nantai, and Futarasan Shrine.
 The Kegon Falls, also in Nikkō, is popular with tourists.
 To travel between the city and the falls, automobiles and buses take the Irohazaka, a road with dozens of switchbacks.
 In addition, 400-year-old Japanese Cedars (about 13,000 in total) line the famous Cedar Avenue of Nikkō for roughly 35 km, making it the longest tree-lined avenue in the world.

 A more recent and modern attraction is the Twin Ring Motegi Circuit race course, which hosts the only IndyCar race outside the United States.
-The track also hosts many other race events including Formula One and motorcycle races as well as festivals and fireworks events.
+The track also hosts many other race events including Super Formula and motorcycle races as well as festivals and fireworks events.

 Tochigi has many traditional festivals and events such as Nikkō Tōshō-gū's 1000 Samurai Procession and Horseback Archery Festival, and the city of Tochigi's Autumn Festival where doll floats are pulled around the city once every five years.